jadentheprogrammer06/bash_ping-to-text/README.md

 # Now that the script is in your PATH it should be available as a command.
 	Reboot the terminal. (reboot or exit -f)

+**Calling the scripts from PATH as commands:**

+	ping-to-text

+	traceroute-to-text

 note: If this doesn't work try searching the internet for answers.